 To all those using #Robinhood and #webull missing out on the absolutely amazing runups on $ALYI $AABB $BBRW $BRTXQ $IGEN $AXXA $SITS $ZICX $WKSP wake the hell up & realize you're missing out on the plays that can truly grow your account EXPONENTIALLY!
 Read https://t.co/Ens8xBEzdW

-A platform like this is key to my success as a trader.
-I used to go back and forth between 20 different browser windows to do all the work I can buy now on one platform.
+I used to have 20 different browser windows open to do all the work I could on StockToTrade.

 List of Features